 The eruptions that have formed the Reykjanes Peninsula landscapes have defined the region's way of life for centuries.
 It became a center of the country's fishing industry for early Icelanders as settlers could not grow food or feed livestock on the lifeless terrain.

-Places such as the ruins of Selatangar, the hot springs of Gunnuhver, and the troll pool of Brimketill are all steeped in such fascinating fables.
+Places such as the ruins of Selatangar, the hot springs of Gunnuhver, and the troll pool of Brimketill are all steeped in fascinating fables.

-Andrews has plenty of monuments to his name across the world for his work in both World Wars, and there is one dedicated to him and the plane's other victims at Geldingadalur, erected in 2018.
+Andrews has plenty of monuments to his name across the world for his work in both World Wars, and there is one dedicated to him and the plane's other victims at Fagradalsfjall, erected in 2018.